spidergroup/Kid-Games-V1/readme.txt

 - **Kid-Friendly Interface:** Bright, colorful, and easy to navigate.
 - **Multiple Games:**
   - **Starfall Frenzy:** Catch as many falling stars as you can!
 Improves reflexes and hand-eye coordination.
-  - **Picture Perfect Pairs:** Classic memory match game.
+  - **Picture Perfect Pairs:** Classic matching game.
 Flip cards to find all the matching pairs and boost memory skills.
   - **Memory Challenge:** Watch as four pet cards are shuffled, memorize the highlighted pet, and try to find it after the shuffle!
 Great for memory and focus.
 - **No Ads, No Tracking:** 100% safe for children.
 - **Easy to Extend:** Add new games by updating the `games-data.js` file and creating a new HTML game file.